 Check your thermostat to determine if it is turned on.
 Make sure it’s switched to “HEAT” and set at the correct temperature.
 (If the temperature setting is too low, your furnace will shut off more frequently than you’d like.)

-Consider thermostat location as well.
-It should be positioned away from sources of heat or cold (like sunny south-facing windows or drafty doors) and mounted about 1.5 metres above floor level.
+Consider the thermostat location as well.
+It should be positioned away from sources of heat or cold (like in direct sunlight or drafty doors) and mounted about 1.5 metres above floor level.

 Ensure it isn’t mounted too high because, as you may remember from science class, hot air rises.
 If the thermostat registers extreme temperatures, a shortened furnace cycle may result.

-Another possible problem could be that the thermostat is malfunctioning and not sending a signal to your furnace.
+Another possible problem could be that your faulty thermostat is not sending a signal to your furnace.
 Check this out with a buddy.
 One person should stand next to the thermostat, the other next to the furnace.
 Slowly raise the thermostat setting and listen for a noise from the furnace.
 Lack of any sound indicates that you may need professional thermostat repair or replacement.

 3. You Have A Dirty Flame Sensor

-If you suspect that you have this problem, get expert furnace repair as soon as possible.
+If you suspect that you have this problem, get expert Scarborough furnace repair as soon as possible.

 4. The Furnace Is Too Big For Your Home